nginx/unit-docs/source/index.rst

 About
 #####

-NGINX Unit is a dynamic web application server, designed to run applications in multiple languages.
+NGINX Unit is a dynamic web and application server, designed to run applications in multiple languages.
 Unit is lightweight, polyglot, and dynamically configured via API.
 The design of the server allows reconfiguration of specific application parameters as needed by the engineering or operations.